rizinorg/cutter/docs/source/user-docs/menus/disassembly-context-menu.rst

 **Shortcut:** :kbd:`P`

-Set structure offset
+Set Structure Offset
 ----------------------------------------
 **Description:** Present the current value is an offset in a structure.

 **Steps:**  -> Structure offset

-Link a type to address
+Link a Type to Address
 ----------------------------------------
 **Description:** You can link type, enum or structure to a specific address.
 Types, structures and enums can be defined in the Types widget.